firepress-org/themes-content/112_readiness/README.md

 **Project Name**: themes-content/112_readiness

-**GOAL**: This is the default **content** we setup for all new Ghost installation at FirePress.
-By doing this extra step for our clients, they can have a great idea about how their site feels like, and how it looks as the publisher.
+**GOAL**: This is the default **content** we setup for all new Ghost installation at [FirePress](http://firepress.org/).
+By doing this extra step for our clients, they can have a great idea about how their site feels like.
+As new publishers, they can also see and understand how it made under the hood.

 The **content** here means: